CNNMoney exclusive: Jamie Dimon on the trade war, the infrastructure 'emergency' and Trump

 On China, Dimon said, Trump has "raised serious issues that are pretty accurate."
 But his tactics pose risks, and have the potential to dial back gains from corporate tax cuts, he said.

-"I would remind folks that's the president's team has already said, 'There will be no retaliation.'
+"I would remind folks that the president's team has already said, 'There will be no retaliation.'
 They've already been wrong," Dimon said.
 "If I was the president, I'd be a little ticked off at some of my advisers, to tell you the truth."

 On trade: 'Our next step' is not clear